druid-io/druid-io.github.io/druid.md

 **Scalable** Existing Druid deployments handle billions of events and terabytes of data per day.

+## Scale

+Large Druid production clusters have scaled to following:

+- 3+ trillion events/month
+- 1M+ events/sec through Druid's real-time ingestion
+- 100+ PB of raw data
+- 30+ trillion events
+- Hundreds of queries per second for applications used by thousands of users

 ## Is Druid Right for Me?

 Organizations have deployed Druid to analyze ad-tech, dev ops, network,